nmcguinness/L8-3DGD-Module-Content/Labs/lab_3_playability_testing.md

 2. Were all participants given the same briefing before playing?
 3. Did all sessions use the same observation protocol, or did different team members watch for different things?
 4. Were any sessions run under significantly different conditions (different room, different time pressure, different number of observers)?
+5. What confounding variables may have effected the outcome of your tests?

 For each "No" answer, note what it means for the reliability of that session's data.
 Data from inconsistent sessions should be flagged as lower-confidence in your report.